Hire the Top 3% of Freelance Augmented Reality Developers

 One possible solution is to add an extra step before subtracting the current and previous frames.
 This step will be responsible for classifying each pixel as background or foreground.
 An example algorithm is the “Fuzzy C-means clustering” (FCM) algorithm.

-The general process is to acquire a video, separate it in frames, convert the frames to grayscale, detect the desired features (edge detection), classify each pixel (extra step), and then subtract the previous frame from the current one.
+The general process is to acquire a video, separate it into frames, convert the frames to grayscale, detect the desired features (edge detection), classify each pixel (extra step), and then subtract the previous frame from the current one.
 This will output the image without its background.

 Application-specific Knowledge